carlguo866/personal_site/content/_index.md

 url: /
 draft: false
 icon:
-  url: /images/dithered_avatar.png
+  url: /images/avatar.png
   alt: A picture of my face
 ---
-I am an undergraduate at CMU School of Computer Science with interests lying at the intersection of systems and machine learning (and also a computational biology and computational finance minor wannabe).
+I am an undergraduate at CMU School of Computer Science with interests lying at the intersection of systems and machine learning.

-Problems that arise when we attempt to scale machine learning or to explore the very nature of ML interest me.
+I'm interested in problems that arise when we attempt to scale machine learning or to explore the very nature of ML.
 These include but are not limited to recommender systems, next-gen ML framework, MLOps systems, federated learning, and ML interpretability.

 ### Currently